 With the assistance of the most recent microwave technologies, we are capable of increasing chemical coupling efficiency and reducing synthesis time by 90% on average.
 Furthermore, the introduction of pseudo prolines at suitable positions increases the quality of the crude material and enables the synthesis of complex peptides >100 residues to be carried out in a reliable fashion with a positive impact on the purification yield.

 Our purification platform comprises size exclusion chromatography and/or RP-HPLC and/or Ion Exchange to generate a clean, well-characterized product that can be characterized by high resolution mass spectrometry techniques and/or MALDI/TOF.

 Peptides can be delivered with various counterions, including trifluoroacetate, acetate, hydrochloride, and sodiate (chloride/acetate).

 Native chemical ligation technique

-The synthesis of longer peptides and small protein domains can be made through native chemical ligation strategies.
+The synthesis of longer peptides and small protein domains can be accomplished through native chemical ligation strategies.
 Native chemical ligation is an important chemo-selective peptide conjugation technique alternative to the other non-native methods generally used as conjugation chemistries.
 This strategy can provide discrete coupling of the N-terminal of one peptide to the C-terminal of another peptide using a unique reaction process, essentially extending a peptide chain while maintaining native sequence and bonding characteristics.
-This approach also enables the incorporation of post translational modifications such as phosphorylation or orthogonal chemical functionalities (such as azide) for post synthesis derivatization.
+This approach also enables the incorporation of post translational modifications such as phosphorylation or orthogonal chemical functionalities (such as azide) for post-synthesis derivatization.